Taxation on Sovereign Gold Bonds

 • The interest earned is added to the total taxable income and taxed at the applicable slab rate.

-• There is no tax deducted at source (TDS) on SGB interest payments, but investors must report it while filing income tax returns.
+• There is no tax deducted at source on SGB interest payments, but investors must report it while filing income tax returns.

-• Even though the capital gains from SGBs are tax-exempt at maturity, the interest component remains taxable throughout the bond tenure.
+• Even though the capital gains from SGBs are tax exempt at maturity, the interest component remains taxable throughout the bond tenure.

 • Investors should plan their tax liabilities accordingly and may consider reinvesting the interest earned to enhance overall returns.